kalaharileeu/logyhog/index.md

 # Steps to your first logged data.
 1. You will need to have a running insance of Logyhog.
 2. You will need a copy of the Python 3 driver that will enable you to log data.
-(As of 24 January.
+(As of 24 January 2022.
 My NetStandard 2.1 driver is out of date.
 I'm working to fix that.)

 ## Header 2
 ### Header 3